vperin/starter-academic/content/project/Southeastern-US/index.md

 ---
-title: Quantifying on-farm reservoirs’ impacts on surface hydrology using a multi-sensor approach
+title: The Effects of Climate and Human Drivers on Changes in Surface Water in the Southeastern United States

 authors:
-- admin
+- Mollie D. Gaines
 - Mirela G. Tulbure
-- Mollie D. Gaines
+- admin

-summary: Fresh water stored by on-farm reservoirs (OFRs) is a fundamental component of surface hydrology and is critical for meeting global irrigation needs.
-Farmers use OFRs to store water during the wet season for crop irrigation during the dry season.
-There are more than 2.6 million OFRs in the US alone, and many of these OFRs were constructed during the last 40 years.
+summary: In this study, we assessed how different climate and anthropogenic drivers affect the variability of surface water in the Southeastern United States, an area that has experienced more land cover change than any other region in the country.

 tags:
-- On-farm reservoirs
+- Southeastern US

-date: "2021-03-09T00:00:00Z"
+date: "2021-01-09T00:00:00Z"

 # Optional external URL for project (replaces project detail page).
 external_link: ""